 Panama is working on the transformation of the traditional scheme of public transportation by a regulated and integrated system, which will offer the citizen the possibility of having a quality and accessible service.
 This technical assistance will analyse the introduction of low or zero emission buses in the city.
 It will execute a comparative analysis of the two alternatives that the city is considering: electrical buses and natural gas buses, while also indicating other side transport alternatives that can be helpful to strengthen the public transport system.

 The recent arrival of Natural Gas in Panama brings the opportunity to use this fuel in transportation, whilst the advances within the electric mobility field offer a very attractive and more environmentally friendly alternative.
 In this context, TMP (Transporte Masivo de Panamá) will have to renew its fleet of buses for the metropolitan area and it is necessary to make a decision on what type of buses will have to integrate this new fleet.
 This decision will involve investments in both equipment (buses) and infrastructure (Natural Gas or Electrical charging stations), as well as regulations.
 The Technological options to be chosen will need to be integrated into the country energy system planning with emphasis on the overall energy sources mix scenario.
-This approach will support the National Energy Secretariatwhichconsiders essential to have an evaluation enabling a strategic decision in line with the objectives of the country.
+This approach will support the National Energy Secretariat, whichconsiders essential to have an evaluation enabling a strategic decision in line with the objectives of the country.

 For the analysis, feasibility studies (technical, financial, environmental, social) will be carried out to determine which alternative to prioritize.
 The objective will be to facilitate strategic decision making for the transportation sector in Panama City.